 Leonidio was built in a valley on the east coast of the Peloponnese peninsula, and it is surrounded by high quality limestone crags that sit on the hillsides around the town.
 Leonidio has been described as is the best place to go sport climbing on mainland Greece, and the map opposite shows the location of these crags that are dotted around the town.

 The crags that surround Leonidio are a mixture of red and grey limestone rock that is highly featured, offering great routes across a wide range of grades.
-Currently around 1,000 sport routes have been developed at Leonidio providing many different styles of enjoyable climbing.
+Currently over 1,400 sport routes have been developed at Leonidio providing many different styles of enjoyable climbing.
 These include tufa columns, steep crimpy walls, and caves with stalactites, to grey slabs requiring good balance.
-The vast majority of the sport routes at Leonidio are single pitch that can be up to 40m long, though there are some multi-pitch routes up to 245m long, with many of them around 150m to 220m long.
+The vast majority of the sport routes at Leonidio are single pitch that can be up to 40m long.
+There are also 37 multi-pitch routes up to 245m long, with many of them around 150m to 220m long.

 Number of routes at each grade range to be found at Leonidio and Kyparissi

 |Up to 4c||5a to 5c+||6a to 6b+||6c to 7a+||7b to 7c+||8a to 8a+||8b to 9a+||Project|

 It is recommended to take an 80m rope, since some of the routes are up to 40m high and require as many as 20 quickdraws.
 However it is possible to get away with a 70m rope and still climb the majority of the routes.
 A helmet is also highly recommended.

 Getting to Leonidio is relatively easy, fly direct to Athens and then it is roughly a 4 hour drive to Leonidio in a rented car.
 No ferries or extra flights are involved.